doc4d/4d-web-studio/docs/design-webforms/events/events.md

 A class function can be mapped to several events, and you can assign several events to the same class function.

+> When configuring events,the functions that have namespaces displayed next to them are [shared functions](../datasources.md/#shared-functions).

 ### Bind a navigation action to an event

 Inside your application, you can create navigation between pages or update the contents of a page by binding navigation actions to events.